Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 Functions for FOV QC can be found [here](code/FOVQC/FOV%20QC/FOV%20QC%20utils.md).

+We advise this approach be applied separately to each slide or tissue in a study.

 This approach is new as of April 2024, and as-yet lightly tested.
 Use thoughtfully.